Non-equilibrium dynamics of charged dual-unitary circuits: Charged solvable states

-Note that the compatibility condition is relatively easy to achieve for gates that have the same dimension for every charge subspace (which also means that they have the same number of left- and right-moving solitons), i.e.\ $d_\alpha^{\rt}=d_\alpha^{\lt}=d/m_{\rtb}=d/m_{\ltb}$.
+In fact, we make two remarks concerning Theorem~\ref{th:characterizationsolvMPS}.
+First, we emphasise that the charged solvable states corresponding to the trivial partitions $\mathcal P^{{\rt}}=\{\{1,\ldots,m_{\rtb}\}\}$ and $\mathcal P^{{\lt}}=\{\{1,\ldots,m_{\ltb}\}\}$ (i.e.\ partitions with a single element corresponding to the full set) are those without a charge structure, and correspond to the standard solvable states.
+In this particular case, it can be shown that the fixed point of the transfer matrix on both sides can be taken to be $\ket{\mcirc_{\chi,1}}$~\cite{piroli2020exact}.
+Second, we note that the compatibility condition is relatively easy to achieve for gates that have the same dimension for every charge subspace (which also means that they have the same number of left- and right-moving solitons), i.e.\ $d_\alpha^{\rt}=d_\alpha^{\lt}=d/m_{\rtb}=d/m_{\ltb}$.
 In this case one just needs to match each right-moving charge with a left-moving one.
-We also remark that the charged solvable states according to the trivial partitions $\mathcal P^{{\rt}}=\{\{1,\ldots,m_{\rtb}\}\}$ and $\mathcal P^{{\lt}}=\{\{1,\ldots,m_{\ltb}\}\}$ (i.e.\ partitions with a single element corresponding to the full set) are those without a charge structure, and correspond to the standard solvable states.
-In this particular case, it can be shown that the fixed point of the transfer matrix on both sides can be taken to be $\ket{\mcirc_{\chi,1}}$ \cite{piroli2020exact}.